Letheward/NoCS/README.md

 A document should stay roughly under 500 lines.

+Only leave essential examples in main body.
+(Move other data to Appendix when draft is not needed)

 Try to avoid H4 ("####") and above.
 If really needed, consider creating a new document.

 Avoid extended Markdown features in Favored Standards as possible.

+For large pile of math or logical derivation, use "~~~" and monospaced ASCII characters.

-Avoid Pictures, Markdown Tables and use "~~~" and monospaced ASCII characters to draw them.
+Avoid Pictures and Markdown Tables, use "~~~" and ASCII art to draw them.
 (For easier editing, offline reading and compatibility)

-For large pile of math or logical derivation, also use "~~~" and monospaced ASCII characters.

 Conventions: